Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 There is one instance in which you would use DE damp.
 You can use it as a base to make essential oil insect repellent stations.

-When you do this, you are not using the DE to kill insects.
+When you do this, you are not using the diatomaceous earth to kill insects.
 You are just using it as a medium or carrier to deliver the scent of the oil.
 Some people use cotton balls for this purpose, but DE holds the essential oil scent longer and can be reused indefinitely, so it is a better choice.

 Begin by making a paste of DE and water.
 Add a strong smelling essential oil such as lemon or cedar oil or oil of lavender.
 Mix the essential oil in at a rate of about a dozen drops per ounce of DE and water paste.